Certified Arborist in Wilmington – What is Tree Topping and Why is Tree Topping a Poor Practice?

 Can Topped Trees Recover?

-If you have a tree that has been topped, consult a certified arborist.
-With proper nurturing and pruning over the course of several years, a tree can recover and be reshaped to an extent.
+If you have a tree that has been topped, consult an arborist.
+With proper nurturing and pruning over several years, a tree can recover and be reshaped to an extent.

 Trust Your Tree Pruning to a Certified Arborist in Wilmington

-In short, tree topping is an unhealthy form of tree maintenance.
+In short, tree topping is a bad practice, an unhealthy form of tree maintenance.
 For sustainable and healthy options in tree pruning, contact Stein Tree Service today.
-Our certified arborist will do what is best for you and for your trees.
+Our team of arborists will do what is best for you and your trees.